 Environmental Education Programs for Schools and Community Groups

 How much do programs cost?
 Nothing!
-Open Space & Mountain Parks offers these programs free of charge as a community service, supported by City of Boulder sales tax.
+Open Space and Mountain Parks offers these programs free of charge as a community service, supported by City of Boulder sales tax.
 To pay for your program, shop in Boulder.
-Exception: For-profit corporations will be charged a fee of $200 per naturalist to cover operational costs.

 How large a group can I bring?
 Classroom programs have no upper limit, hikes are limited to 75 participants based on naturalist availability.
 If you plan to bring your own group without an OSMP guide, you may need a permit.